Industry 4.0

 6/6/2023

-What is NIS2?
+What is the NIS2 standard?

-Why work towards OT/IT convergence?
+Why work for OT/IT convergence?

-How can driver strategy be a problem?
+How can driver strategy pose a problem?

 In general